Baking Bacon Bread in Dutch Oven

 - 1 tbsp olive oil always

 - Now that it is fermented whether retarding the fermentation over a few days or using a same-day method, gluten has now developed.
 I now add stretching and folding the to add to the gluten and dough strength.
-What is Stretching and folding; stretching & folding; this done by taking a corner of the dough stretching it out without tearing the dough then pull it back on top of itself; rotating the dough 90 degrees each time; do this 4-5 times in regular intervals, minimum every 15 minutes.
+What is Stretching and folding; stretching & folding; this done by taking a corner of the dough stretching it out without tearing the dough then pull it back on top of itself; rotating the dough 90 degrees each time, completing a few rotations; do this 3-4 times in regular intervals, minimum every 15 minutes.
 On the 2nd last stretch & fold cycle add the extra inclusions, the diced bacon, cheddar, olive oil & cherry tomatoes this will allow the new ingredients to get mixed in nicely.
-Let sit for 30-60 minutes, allowing the dough to rise.
+Let sit for 60 minutes, allowing the dough to rise, this is bulk fermentation, it is important to have a 50% rise before moving to next step.

 - Now flip the dough back over seam side up and place in a proofing bowl or a 6” cake pan coated lightly with olive oil.
 We now are going to stitch the bread; What is stitching bread; stitch the bread is done by taking a corner and pulling it back to the center allowing the dough to stick to itself, this is the final tightening of the dough.
-Once the dough is stitched this is a good time to sprinkle with some seeds for show, sesame and poppy are a good suggestion or whatever you would like to garnish with, sprinkling some fresh Parmesan on top is always nice as well.
-Now we let the dough rise, this is the proofing stage; proving it is still alive and fermenting we want the dough to rise in size by about 50%; during this stage, you need to keep an eye, as you do not want to over prove, try to catch your dough on the rise, this could take 20 – 60 minutes or more depending on your climate and the flour you used; a good test, once you see the dough start to rise, is touch the dough with your finger if the dough responds back gently its good to go if it responds too quickly it has not finished.
+Once the dough is stitched this is a good time to sprinkle with some seeds, sesame and poppy are a good suggestion or whatever you would like to garnish with, sprinkling some fresh Parmesan on top is always nice as well.
+Now let the dough rise, this is the proofing stage; proving it is still alive; we want the dough to rise in size by roughly 20%, you do not want to let the dough rise too much as it will continue to rise in the refridgerator; keep an eye, as you do not want to over prove, try to catch your dough on the rise, this could take 20 – 60 minutes or more depending on your climate and the flour you used; a good test for this is, touch to touch the dough with your finger if the dough responds back gently its good to go if it responds too quickly it has not finished.
 Best conditions for proofing are at 28 degrees C if you want you can stick it in the oven with the light on, this can simulate a good environment for proofing.
 If you leave dough on the counter, it will rise depending on your climate and house temperature, this will dictate its speed of proofing.

 - Once it has risen place in the refrigerator overnight; make sure the bowl or pan is covered with lid or saran wrap, so it doesn’t dry out.
 Next day preheat oven to 550 degrees F and place the Dutch oven in for 45 – 60 minutes.
 Take the bowl or container out of the refrigerator and score with a sharp knife or razor blade; this is much easier now that the dough is cold.